 - Your work pay, tasks, or hours have changed.

-- You begin paying for disability-related expenses that you need for work.
+- You begin paying for disability-related expenses that you require for work.

 You can report any changes to your condition or work by mail, phone, fax, or in person.
 You can also communicate a difference through your Social Security online account.

-If you return to work while on SSDI, you might be able to receive benefits for a specified period.
-If you make over $910, the SSA considers it a trial work month.
-You can keep receiving benefits until you’ve had nine total trial work months within 60 months.
+If you return to a job while receiving SSDI benefits, you may keep getting benefits for a specified period.
+If you make over a certain amount, the SSA will say that you worked a trial work month.
+You can continue to receive benefits until you’ve had nine total trial work months within a 60-month period.

 The most common reasons that SSDI ends include: